AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Set_an_Observation.md

-# Set an Observation in Azure IoT Central
+# Set an Observation

 This section describes how to set an Observation in your Azure IoT Central application.

 Setting an Observation lets your devices know what value changes and for what particular resources they need to notify you about.
 An Observation can be set for any or all the components of the [data model](https://iotdevzone.avsystem.com/docs/Azure_IoT_Integration_Guide/Concepts/LwM2M_mappings/): objects, objects instances, and resources.
-Whenever there is a change in values, a device will send a Notify message to Coiote DM, which in turn will transfer it to Azure IoT Hub and then to Azure IoT Central.
+Whenever there is a change in values, a device will send a Notify message to Coiote DM, which in turn will transfer it to Azure IoT Central.

 In this section, you learn how to:
-* Assign a device template that acts as a translator between Coiote DM, Azure IoT Hub and Central.
+* Assign a device template that acts as a translator between Coiote DM and Azure IoT Central
-* Create a device group, because an Observation is set at the group level.
+* Create a device group, because an Observation is set at the group level
-* Run Jobs to add, edit or delete Observations.
+* Run Jobs to add, edit or delete Observations
-* See the value changes for the observed resources.
+* See value changes for the observed resources

 ## Prerequisites